- Chart

 Market Risk

-The primary market risk is interest rate risk.
-An increase in interest rates can lead to a decrease in the value of the underlying bonds, negatively impacting the ETF's price.
-Credit risk is minimal, as the ETF invests in U.S. Treasury securities.
+The main market risk is interest rate risk, where rising interest rates can cause a decrease in the value of the ETF's holdings.
+Credit risk is minimal as the ETF invests in U.S. Treasury securities, which are backed by the full faith and credit of the U.S. government.

 Investor Profile